Muddy Insider Guide: Antigua

 Shirley Heights for a sunset drink

 This is a real institution – missing it is kind of like refusing to visit Big Ben or climb the Eiffel Tower.
-Every Sunday there’s a massive BBQ at the Shirley Heights fortification above English Harbour with steel bands, food and amazing views around the south of the island – it’s been running for 50 years and is a must.
+Every Sunday there’s a massive BBQ at the Shirley Heights fortification above English Harbour with steel bands, food and amazing views around the south of the island – it’s been running for more than 50 years and is a must-visit.

 Rainforest canopy tour